Trauma-informed tiny home community addresses chronic homelessness

 With a contract award from Fannie Mae, the HRDC team has been able to:

 Execute data sharing agreements with the local detention center and hospital, consistent with the Center for Supportive Housing’s Frequent Users System Engagement (FUSE) model.

 Complete design of four tiny home models as well as the site design plan.

 Execute a contract for infrastructure build-out and construction of 12 units.

-By the end of the contract with Fannie Mae, HRDC will have produced the Housing First Village, a community of 12 trauma-informed tiny homes that will be paired with health and community services.
-HRDC also expects to complete another seven homes shortly thereafter.
-Their project partner, Urban Institute, has produced an initial process study that outlines the research and methodology that supports the project.
+By the end of the contract with Fannie Mae, HRDC produced the Housing First Village, a community of 12 trauma-informed tiny homes that is paired with health and community services.
+HRDC will also build another seven homes to complete the village.
+Their project partner, Urban Institute, published an Outcomes Study that outlines the research and methodology that supports the project.